ahlawat-paramvir/Passivation-Halide-Perovskites/README.md

 * [Setup](#setup)

 ## General info
-* Use jupyter-notebook with ase to make supercell, slabs of perovskites
+* Use jupyter-notebook with ASE to make supercell, slabs and all kind of structures from experimental unit cell of perovskites

 ## Building structures
 Project is created with: